 The new holiday regulations mean that you as an employee in the future can take holiday as you accrue it (concurrent holiday).
 Holidays is accrued from 1 September to 31 August (the holiday year).

-Holiday can be taken at the same time as it is earned and 16 months in advance, i.e. can be taken in the period 1 September to 31 December (the holiday period).
+Holiday can be taken at the same time as it is earned and up to 16 months after, i.e. can be taken in the period 1 September to 31 December (the holiday period).
 You will continue to accrue 2.08 days of holiday per month, i.e. 25 holidays per year.

 Special holidays (The holiday agreement applying to state-employed staff)